ashikrichard/project_automatic_car/README.md

   step_10: now leave it in the ground and check whether it is working properly.
   ***********************************************
   Definition:-
-  The car will detect the abobects around and it wont hit any object in it's way it'll change the direction in case of any object in front of it.
+  The car will  detect the obstical in front of it and change it's direction accordingly.